abhigyan7/gslam/README.md

 - Install [https://github.com/nerfstudio-project/gsplat](gsplat)
 - Install [https://github.com/nerfstudio-project/nerfacc](nerfacc) (don't if you won't be running gsplat tests)
+- Run `pre-commit install` to set up the git hooks for formatting and linting
-- Download a sequence (or more) from the TUM-rgbd dataset.
+- Download a sequence (or more) from the TUM-rgbd dataset
 - Run 'python main.py'